kalondepeace/Celo-Faucet/README.md

     }
   }
 ```
 Create a function `contractTokenBalance`.
 It doesnt take in any parameter because it will only return the balance of smart contract.
 It is of type view.
-This means that the functioin will access and read friom the state and global variables.
-(Learn more on View and Pure functions)
+This means that the function will access and read from the state and global variables.
+[Learn more on View and Pure functions]()

 The function returns two values `_celoBalance` and ` _cUSDBalance`, of type uint.

 Inside the function, you will use the keyword `return` to return the Celo token balance and cUSD token balance of the smart contract.
-Using the ERC20 token interface and the address where it is stored, you call the balanceOf method.
+Using the ERC20 token interface and the address of the token, you call the balanceOf method.
 It takes in one parameter which is the address to use.

 You access the address of the contract using the `address(this)` method because you want to return its balance.